Asp33ct/Asp33ct/README.md

 # Asp33ct

+**'Full Stack Developer'**

+My name is David and am 18, im a full stack developer.
+My focus is on the user experince and also game developemnt.

+#

 <!--
 **Asp33ct/Asp33ct** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.